adeloucas/GSoC-Akkadian/README.md

 #### ATFTest.py

-Tests that check individual parts of the ATF Converter as initially established.
+Tests that check individual parts of the ATFConverter as initially established.

-#### CLTKTest.py
+#### TokenTest.py

-Tests that check individual parts of the CLTK classes.
+Tests that check individual parts of the Tokenizer as initially established.

-#### NormalizerTest.py

-Tests Normalizer.

 ### texts